sscardapane/reprodl2021/README.md

 ### Poetry commands:

 Poetry provides various commands to build and add dependencies, track and publish packages, and other manipulation with packages.
-Avaibale commnads for comand-line can be found here: [Comands for Potery](https://python-poetry.org/docs/cli/).
+Avaibale commands for command-line can be found here: [Commands for Potery](https://python-poetry.org/docs/cli/).

 For example, to add dependencies, run the following command: